DevRomu/DevRomu/README.md

 - 🌱 I’m currently a student in RRC BIT (TERM 2)
 - 💞️ I’m looking to collaborate on anything that can help improve my coding journey (java and C#)
 - 📫 How to reach me via email: orinarhomill@gmail.com
+- 💭 Goals: Become a programmer and get my first jdm car in the future
 ---

 [![willianrod's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=@DevRomu)](https://github.com/anuraghazra/github-readme-stats)